 - Other causes that this law establishes (ZM Art.
 53)

 All in all, an investment in Costa Rica beachfront property regulated by the Maritime Zoning Law requires extra caution and thorough investigation.
 The reality is that ambiguities exist within the written law, so that as regulations are created and amended, rights to property may also change.

 There are no guarantees and there is no foolproof way around the law.
 Even if you get a concession, there are no guarantees that the concessions will be renewed or that the price of the concession or the yearly canon will be within reason.

 Accept the risks

-The fact remains that you are not purchasing beach front real estate, you are leasing it and you must be willing to accept that risk.
-Also, see information about squatters in Costa Rica, because in certain cases a foreigner has made it through the concession process only to lose all or a portion of the property later to squatters.
+The fact remains that you are not purchasing a beachfront real estate, you are leasing it.
+When you buy, you must be willing to accept that risk.
+Also, see information about squatters in Costa Rica.
+Because in certain cases a foreigner has made it through the concession process only to lose all or a portion of the property later to squatters.

-Looking to purchase Costa Rica beach front property like a beach home or beach front commercial real estate?
-We advise you to purchase titled land outside of the Maritime Zone or contact our affiliate real estate agent in the area you are looking to buy.
+Looking to purchase Costa Rica beachfront property like a beach home or beachfront commercial real estate?
+We advise you to purchase titled land outside of the Maritime Zone.
+Or contact our affiliated real estate agent in the area you are looking to buy.

 If you like this blog, connect with me on Google+ or subscribe to our newsletter by clicking the banner below.